Clicky

 • Cook your own food.
 There’s an abundance of easy-to-make dishes that cost a fraction of their pre-made versions and restaurant meals.
 Even a bowl of instant noodles can be spruced up with fresh veggies!

 • Be on the lookout for coupons, promos, and discounts from restaurants.
-You will be surprised about the many ways that groceries and restaurants use to attract student traffic.
+You will be surprised by the many ways that groceries and restaurants use to attract student traffic.

 And don’t be snotty about getting food at the clearance counter or discounted food nearing their expiry date.
 These are just as good as the food in the main aisle.